hmchou56/centra8/centra2/welcome.md

 ## CENTRA2 All-Hands Meeting

 <p>
 It is with great pleasure that we welcome CENTRA members, friends and visitors to the CENTRA 2 All-hands meeting in Gainesville, Florida.
-This meeting brings together international CENTRA researchers who are actively engaged in collaboration projects, or are interested in initiating joint projects that require contributions from researchers and/or cyberinfrastructure from different countries.
+This meeting brings together international CENTRA researchers to review ongoing collaboration projects, or to initiate projects that require contributions from researchers and/or cyberinfrastructure from different countries.
 It follows the <a href="http://event.nchc.org.tw/2016/CECEA/index.php?CONTENT_ID=22" target="_blank">CENTRA 1 Kickoff meeting</a>, which took place approximately one year ago in Taipei, Taiwan.
-CENTRA 2 is an opportunity for reviewing and further advancing projects proposed or conceived CENTRA 1, as well as launching new projects and building new teams.
-The topics of these projects fall under the broad CENTRA research umbrella, i.e. software-defined cyberinfrastructure for environmental modeling, natural disaster management and smart and connected communities.
+We look forward to together coming up with new ideas, demonstrating early prototypes, conceptualizing new projects and advancing science and its applications.
 </p>

 <p>